 Note, however, that various legal issues may arise following a single or double proxy marriage.
 In the past, double proxy marriages were not recognized by the Interior Ministry.
 An appeal to the Supreme Court led to obligating the state to register such marriages.
 Even so, despite registering the marriage, the Interior Ministry will generally apply to mixed-faith couples the protocol for common-law couples.
 This process, as a rule, takes more time than the parallel process for married couples.

 Mixed couples married by proxy who want to register with the Interior Ministry may also face another issue: a possible claim that the relationship is insincere.
 This is a central cause for rejecting applications for legal status.
 It is important to know, however, that a rejection based on these grounds may be appealed.
 After examining the case in detail, the judicial system may intervene and overturn the rejection of the couple’s application.

 Contact an attorney with expertise in Israeli immigration law

 To summarize, civil marriage is definitely possible, even without the presence of one or both parties.
 If you have additional questions or are seeking assistance in the procedure of civil marriage, we will be happy to help.
-At the law offices of Cohen, Decker, Pex, Brosh you will find attorneys with expertise and extensive experience in assisting and representing foreign spouses of Israelis throughout the process of immigration and naturalization in Israel.
+At our law offices you will find attorneys with expertise and extensive experience in assisting and representing foreign spouses of Israelis throughout the process of immigration and naturalization in Israel.
 Our offices provide ongoing assistance to couples seeking to register their civil marriage at the Population Authority and on an Israeli ID card.